Erudika/paraio.org/src/monolite/partials/050-api-permissions-grant.md

 - `?` - use this to enable public (unauthenticated) access to a resource
 - `-` - use this to deny all access to a resource
 - `*` - wildcard, allow all request to go through
+- `OWN` - allow subject to only access objects they created

 ### Request